Our Distinguished IB Program

 - Free Period

-Students interested in the IB Program apply during February of their sophomore year.
+Students interested in the IB Program apply during third quarter of their sophomore year.
 An admissions committee comprised of IB faculty will review student essays, transcripts, and teacher recommendations.
 Admissions decisions are in mid-March.
-Students who are admitted and wish to join the IB Program will have a conference with Stewart Peery, the IB Coordinator.
+Acceptance to the IB program is not binding, but all admitted students will have a conference with Stewart Peery, the IB Coordinator.

-During sophomore year, many Country Day students are choosing between regular college prep, honors, AP, and IB courses.
+During sophomore year, many Country Day students are choosing between regular college prep, honors, AP, and IB courses for their junior and senior schedules.
 To enroll in the IB Program, a student must complete an application, be accepted, and register for IB courses.
-Annually, about twenty percent of the junior and senior classes are enrolled in the IB Program.
+Annually, about twenty percent (or 20-30 students per grade) of the junior and senior classes are enrolled in the IB Program.

 Country Day was the first private school in North Carolina to offer the IB Diploma Program.
 Our small class sizes are essential to successfully developing the intellectual, personal, emotional, and social skills that the IB Program promises for students.